Methanol fuel

 Methanol fuel is an alternative biofuel for internal combustion and other engines, either in combination with gasoline or independently.
-Methanol (CH3OH) is less expensive to produce sustainably than ethanol fuel, although it produces more toxic effects than ethanol and has lower energy density than gasoline.
-Methanol is safer for the environment than gasoline, it is an anti-freeze, it keeps the engine clean, it has a higher flashpoint in case of fire, and it is the equivalent of super high-octane gasoline in terms of the resulting horsepower.
-It can readily be used in most modern engines with a simple software setting tweak and occasionally a change in a cheap fuel seal or line.
-To prevent vapor lock in any possible circumstances due to being a simple, pure fuel, a small percentage of other fuel or certain additives can be included.
-Methanol (a methyl group linked to a hydroxyl group) may be made from hydrocarbon or renewable resources, in particular natural gas and biomass respectively.
-It can also be synthesized from CO_{2} (carbon dioxide) and hydrogen.
-Methanol fuel is currently used by racing cars in many countries but has not seen widespread use otherwise.
+Methanol (CH3OH) is less expensive to sustainably produce than ethanol fuel, although it is more toxic than ethanol and has a lower energy density than gasoline.
+Methanol is safer for the environment than gasoline, is an anti-freeze agent, prevents dirt and grime buildup within the engine, has a higher ignition temperature and can withstand compression equivalent to that of super high-octane gasoline.
+It can readily be used in most modern engines.
+To prevent vapor lock due to being a simple, pure fuel, a small percentage of other fuel or certain additives can be included.
+Methanol may be made from fossil fuels or renewable resources, in particular natural gas and coal, or biomass respectively.
+In the case of the latter, it can be synthesized from CO_{2} (carbon dioxide) and hydrogen.
+The vast majority of methanol produced globally is currently made with gas and coal.
+However, projects, investments, and the production of green-methanol has risen steadily into 2023.
+Methanol fuel is currently used by racing cars in many countries and has seen increasing adoption by the maritime industry.

+In 2022, the worldwide biomethanol market was around 120 million USD.
+Most of it is currently made from biomass.
+Companies investing significantly in biomethanol production and research include Enerkem, Södra, Methanex, Alberta Pacific, and BASF.

 History and production

-Historically, methanol was first produced by destructive distillation (pyrolysis) of wood, resulting in its common English name of wood alcohol.

-At present, methanol is usually produced using methane (the chief constituent of natural gas) as a raw material.
-In China, methanol is made for fuel from coal.

-"Bio-methanol" may be produced by gasification of organic materials to synthesis gas followed by conventional methanol synthesis.
-This route can offer renewable methanol production from biomass at efficiencies up to 75%.
-Widespread production by this route has a proposed potential to offer methanol fuel at a low cost and with benefits to the environment (see Hagen, SABD & Olah references below).
-These production methods, however, are not suitable for small-scale production.

-Recently, methanol fuel has been produced using renewable energy and carbon dioxide as a feedstock.
-Carbon Recycling International, an Icelandic-American company, completed the first commercial scale renewable methanol plant in 2011.

-It is also being produced from municipal solid waste by Enerkem at its Edmonton facility.